ddur/Warp-iMagick/README.md

 * [![PHP compatibility](https://plugintests.com/plugins/wporg/warp-imagick/php-badge.svg)](https://plugintests.com/plugins/wporg/warp-imagick/latest)
 * Download Warp-iMagick Version 1.9.6 from [WordPress Server](https://downloads.wordpress.org/plugin/warp-imagick.1.9.6.zip)
 * Use Your Wordpress Site Admin Menu -> Plugins -> Add New -> Press [Upload Plugin] Button and select just downloaded warp-imagick.1.9.6.zip file.
 Follow WordPress instructions ....
-* __Attention: Version 1.9.6 will __NOT__ be updated from WordPress-Server and can't automatically check for updates on own Update-Server.
-To be able to check for future version updates, download and install (or update to) any version from this Github repository or from Warp iMagick Update-Server (as described in sections below).__
+* __Attention: Any Plugin version (including 1.9.6) released via Wordpress server can't and will __NOT__ be updated from WordPress-Server and can't automatically check for updates on own Update-Server.
+To be able to check for future version updates, download and install (or update to) latest version from Warp iMagick Update-Server as described in section below (or from this Github repository).__

-# Attention: Version 1.9.5.1 may be a spyware.
+# Attention: Plugin version 1.9.5.1 may be a spyware.

 * In WordPress support forums some users in their [plugin list report having Warp iMagick plugin version 1.9.5.1](https://wordpress.org/support/topic/calculated-fields-form-not-visible/).
 That version is never released by author and can't be found or downloaded from [WordPress Server](https://downloads.wordpress.org/plugin/warp-imagick.1.9.5.1.zip).